awsdocs/aws-systems-manager-user-guide/doc_source/sysman-compliance-datasync-create.md

 The following graphic shows how Resource Data Sync aggregates all data from different accounts, Regions, and your hybrid environment to a central repository\.

-![\[Resource Data Sync for SSM Configuration Compliance\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/ConfigComplianceDataSync.png)
+![\[Resource Data Sync for Systems Manager Configuration Compliance\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/ConfigComplianceDataSync.png)

 Use the following procedure to create a Resource Data Sync for Configuration Compliance by using the Amazon EC2 console\.